 Mapping out success

 Eduardo and the LMWD team put Group Messenger to immediate use to relay the boil notice warning to South Padre Island residents.
 Staff quickly drew a polygon around the affected area, selecting all impacted accounts, and began composing their message.
 This was the first time the utility had used the tool and they weren’t sure how effective it would be.
-“Even if we reached only a handful of customers more with Group Messenger, we thought it was worth it to try” remarked Eduardo.
+“Even if we reached only a handful of additional customers with Group Messenger, we thought it was worth it to try” remarked Eduardo.
 Through this solution, they were able to reach approximately 1,300 accounts representing a 260% increase from the emergency notification opt-in list.

 Once the boil notice had been removed, the team utilized Group Messenger once again to quickly notify affected customers, letting them know their water was safe to use again.
 In total, they sent out 3,000 messages with an average delivery success rate of 93% across email, text, and voice message, and a 59% open rate on emails, which is far above the industry average of 15% open rates.
 LMWD staff felt reassured that the right people had gotten the right information as quickly as they could.